 In this case, siting and design alternatives have been considered in order to identify the alternative that can avoid and minimize impacts to ESHA to the greatest extent feasible.
-The building site is located on an existing pad area constructed prior to the effective date of the Coastal Act.
-Additionally, in past permit actions, the Commission has allowed up to 10,000 sq. ft. of development area for a residence on a parcel zoned for residential development in this area of the Santa Monica Mountains to avoid a taking of property.
-As detailed above, the proposed development area conforms to the maximum development area of 10,000 sq. ft.
-All proposed structures are located within this development area.
-Although a smaller development area would reduce the ESHA loss somewhat, the reduction would not be significant.
-Nor are there other resources such as streams, riparian areas, or visual resources that would be protected by a smaller development area.
-Further, the development area is located on the existing development pad constructed prior to the effective date of the Coastal Act.
+In past permit actions, the Commission has allowed up to 10,000 sq. ft. of development area for a residence on a parcel zoned for residential development in this area of the Santa Monica Mountains to avoid a taking of property.
+In small lot subdivisions, where parcels contain ESHA, the Commission has allowed development up to the maximum allowable GSA in order to permit the applicant a reasonable economic use of their property.
+In this case, the proposed residence is consistent with the maximum allowable GSA for the property, as discussed above in detail.
+Additionally, the residence is located as close to the existing access road as feasible, with only a very short driveway with turnaround area.
+The applicant does not propose other accessory structures.
+Although a smaller development area would reduce the ESHA loss slightly, the reduction would not be significant.
+Further, other resources on the site or in the area, including streams, riparian areas, and visual resources would not be better protected by a smaller development area.
 As such, the Commission concludes that the proposed siting and design of the project will minimize impacts to ESHA to the extent feasible.
-The Commission also finds that the proposed development area provides a reasonable economic use.
+The Commission also finds that the approved development area provides a reasonable economic use.